Grants & Scholarships

 MassGrants are available for Massachusetts residents only.
 You’ll need to complete your FAFSA application by May 1 to determine MassGrant eligibility for the next school year.
 View more information on MassGrants here.

 Sources for finding private scholarships include high school counselors, libraries employment agencies, community organizations, and of course online.
-Be wary of fee-based scholarship search services, as they are rarely more effective than searching on your own.
+If you receive a private scholarship, you or the awarding organizations should submit notification letters to the NBSS Financial Aid Office.
+NOTE: Be wary of fee-based scholarship search services, as they are rarely more effective than searching on your own.

 - AAUW Career Development grants

 - The AGC Foundation Workforce Development Scholarship

 - AIC – American Institute for Conservation of Historic and Artistic Works